Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 - So I've finally made the decision of going insane and writing up the entire chess board in 3-D using Vulkan, I have quite a bit of prior experience with regards to 3D art anyway so....hopefully I won't have a lot of problem.
 Also that ray-tracing is going to look sweet **if** I get through with all of it.
 - (8/7/2021) Note: The development has come to a stand-still due to lack of time and disorganised code management.
 Will resume shortly.
 Also, working on creating a Vulkan Renderer for chess for which I actually have to _learn_ the Vulkan API.....while knowing nothing about Computer Graphics (yeah, on second thought, not my brightest move but I'll pull through).
 Hopefully, [this](https://vkguide.dev/) will make it easier
 - Facing some problems with TTS, Will be dealing with that.
 (09/07/2021)
+- It seems there's this thing called [Cauldron](https://github.com/GPUOpen-LibrariesAndSDKs/Cauldron) which makes working with Vulkan _and_ DirectX 12 so that's a 👍 thing